ASVAB AFQT Frequent QuestionsCommon Questions on the Armed Services Vocational Aptitude Battery (ASVAB) Armed Forces Qualification Test (AFQT) Score.

 Can a student take the ASVAB outside of school?
 And if so, would the school receive this student’s results?

 A student can take the ASVAB at a Military Entrance Processing Station for enlistment purposes.
 While the student will be provided with their AFQT score, it will not be sent to the student’s school.
+Because the school did not administer the test to the student, the school does not need to request the results from the student and report the results to the CDE ASVAB Reporting System.

 Our school currently does not offer the ASVAB but we would like to in the future.
 How do we go about contacting the military?